tablelandnetwork/docs/docs/contribute/guidelines.md

 ### MDX

-[MDX](https://docusaurus.io/docs/markdown-features/react) is a superset of markdown that adds the ability to import and use JSX alongside common markdown; execute code blocks inside markdown.
+[MDX (v1)](https://docusaurus.io/docs/markdown-features/react) is a superset of markdown that adds the ability to import and use JSX alongside common markdown; execute code blocks inside markdown.
 You can write your own components within `src/components` and then import them into the desired markdown page, or write them directly in an page (**must** use `export`):

 ```jsx
 export const Element = ({ word }) => <h4>Hello, {word}!</h4>;